koby-a-close/PitchSelection/README.md

 also divided by batter stance (L/R).

 Phase 2 - Breakdown pitch selection in each count while considering the previous pitch and if it was a ball or strike.
 Data is also divided by catcher and by batter stance (L/R).

-Phase 3 - Pull multiple pitcher/catcher combos and try to predict the pitches they will call in a game based on previous data.
-Hypothesis is that catcher/pitcher combos with low predictability will be more successful and have better stats.
-Stat to compare to is TBD.